evkx/evkx.github.io/content/models/rivian/r1/R1T_Performance_Dual-Motor_AWD_LP/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11,5KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11,5 KW charging.
 As a result, you can charge the battery 0-100% from home in about 10 hours and 52 minutes.

 {{< sitefiguresized thumb="models/rivian/r1/r1t_performance_dual-motor_awd_lp/charging_1_st.jpg" title="Rivian R1T Performance Dual-Motor AWD LP" width="2048" height="1280"  >}}